 Another Central Texas teenager reported missing

-Green was seen on May 10 leaving his workplace and on May 13 leaving the home of a relative in Temple.

-Family members reported him missing on May 14, telling police they haven’t been able to reach him and are concerned about his well-being.

-Green is 5-foot-7, weighs 140 pounds and has brown eyes and brown hair in dreadlocks.
+Lewis is 6 feet fall, weighs 140 pounds and has brown eyes and black hair.

-He was last seen wearing a black Puma hooded sweatshirt, black jeans and black Nike shoes.
+He was last seen wearing a black beanie, a black and white Nike jacket, ripped blue jeans and black and white shoes.

 Authorities are asking anyone with information to call the Killeen Police Department at (254) 501-8800.